Skip to main content

 • Your Candu Client Token (found in Settings > Installation in your Candu dashboard)

-• (Optional) User traits or events if you want to sync user data.
-You don't need to send everything at once.
-Pick 2-3 traits and 2-3 events that matter for your first use case.
-You can always add more later.
+• (Optional) User traits and events.
+Don’t send everything at once.
+Start with 2–3 traits and 2–3 events that matter for your first use case, add more later.

 Share these resources with your developer:

 Before creating content, set up your Styleguide with your brand's fonts, colors, buttons, etc. Your Styleguide acts as a shared design system for all Candu content.
-Set it up once, and every piece of content your team creates will inherit these styles.
+Set it up once, and new content your team creates will inherit these defaults.

 To get started, go to Styleguide on the left sidebar.